Juarez-Diego/Juarez-Diego/README.md

 ### Hi there, my name is Diego Juarez, full stack developer and curious cat 👋

 I have plenty of experience repairing computers and Windows/Mac programs.
-Recently I have made de transition towards software development and am looking forward to a career in the developing blockchain space.
+Recently I have made the transition towards software development and am looking forward to a career in the developing blockchain space.